krokedil/briqpay-for-woocommerce/readme.txt

 4. Read more about the configuration process in the [plugin documentation](https://docs.krokedil.com/category/396-get-started).

 == Changelog ==
+= 2024.11.18     - version 1.8.0 =
+* Feature        - Added support for pay for order.
+* Fix            - Addressed PHP deprecation warnings.
+* Fix            - Fixed an issue where if an order was updated in the WooCommerce admin, the billing organization number (_billing_org_nr) field would be unintentionally overwritten.
+* Fix            - Fixed a rounding error that caused incorrect tax calculation.
+Thanks @vilhelmjosander!

 = 2024.05.27     - version 1.7.0 =
 * Feature        - Added support for WooCommerce's "High-Performance Order Storage" ("HPOS").
 * Tweak          - Updated the 'briqpay_update_orm_order' action filter to include the WooCommerce order ID.